pdurbin/anyconnect/readme.md

 # RPM spec file for Cisco AnyConnect VPN client

+**Update for 2012-08-24: I just tested [openconnect][] (free and open source software) and recommend it instead of building an RPM from this spec file.
+Try `yum install NetworkManager-openconnect` and look at http://afs.berkeley.edu/~jeblair/openconnect/ (and http://superuser.com/questions/389393/how-do-i-setup-a-gnome-3-2-vpn-connection-fedora-16 if you're using Gnome Shell) for screenshots regarding configuration, which is very similar to AnyConnect.**

 The section on system requirements for Linux in the [AnyConnect release notes][1] indicates that the only Red Hat distribution validated by Cisco is Red Hat Enterprise Linux 5 Desktop and that the software "reportedly runs on 64-bit Linux, although we do not support it."

 However, running `rpmbuild -ba anyconnect.spec` on the spec file in this repo results in an RPM that is known to work on x86_64 versions of both CentOS 6 and Fedora 16.
 Before building, one must download the anyconnect-predeploy-linux tarballs from Cisco and place them in `~/rpmbuild/SOURCES` or equivalent.